SGFA/Small_World_SGFA_MED3/README.md

+# Slick2D SmallWorld SGFA

+SmallWorld SGFA is a digitised multiplayer board game.
+It is designed to be played by configurations of 2/3/4 or 5 players, how ever only 2 player map is programmed and used in this version.

+Rules and gameplay was kept as in original SmallWorld game.
+However majority of functionalities are yet to be designed.
+Currently game contains 4 stages:

+Welcome Screen : User can choose to play a gay or exit the program.

+Server Screen : User can choose to join IP, become a host of the game or go back to the previous stage

+Lobby Screen : User can see if there are any players connected and ( if he is a host and have guests) launch the game

+Game stage : this state is the actual game play.One by one Players can buy combo cards and start conquering areas on the map.
+When first player is done, he press end round button and another player can start his turn.

+In github Wiki of this project you can find detailed documentation and the process while creating it.

 # Slick2D Eclipse Seed Project
 This an eclipse project containing all the files necessary to begin developing games with [Slick 2D](http://slick.ninjacave.com/).
 You can fork this repository, clone it on your disk and start to work in Eclipse.